ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/across-data-exchange.md

 ---
-    title: Electronic documents in Business Central   | Microsoft Docs
+    title: Electronic documents in Business Central
-    description: Introduction to sending and receiving electronic documents in Business Central.
+    description: This is an overview of how to use the Data Exchange Framework to manage the exchange of data in business documents like bank files and currency exchange rates.
     author: SorenGP

     ms.service: dynamics365-business-central